 Evenly spread mixture over the over of the buttered cast iron pan.

 In a separate large bowl, add cream cheese, Creme Fraiche, vanilla extract, almond extract, pineapple juice, melted butter.
 Blend with hand blender(paid link) until smooth.
 Add each of the 3 eggs individually while continuing to blend.
 Add powered sugar and continue blending for 3 minutes until smooth.

 Evenly add cream cheese mixture over the bottom layer mixture and spread until smooth.

 Bake cake for 45 to 50 minutes at 350 degrees then allow to cool for 30 minutes when done.

-Top off with baked pineapple slices, maraschino cherries, sprinkle with powdered sugar then serve.
+Top off with baked pineapple slices, maraschino cherries(paid link), sprinkle with powdered sugar then serve.